The purpose of titles

 - Geographical titles: Male-line grandchildren of the reigning monarch are styled by the geographical title of their royal parent.
 That is why William and Harry were Prince William and Prince Harry of Wales before they married and received their own dukedoms, and Prince Andrew’s daughter Beatrice is HRH Princess Beatrice of York.
 The children of William and Catherine are also styled in this fashion: HRH Princess Charlotte of Cambridge.

 - Post-divorce: Widows and divorced wives of members of the royal family are styled as [first name, title.]
 That’s why Diana’s title became “Diana, Princess of Wales” upon her divorce from Prince Charles.
+As parents, these are rules that royals must follow.

 Official titles of current royal family members